ananjiahhao/GrantDecay/README.md

 | conclusive    | the window met the minimum length, so absence findings are made |
 | dormant       | a principal that exercised none of its permissions              |

+## Design decisions

+### A minimum window instead of a confidence score

+The rejected alternative was to attach a confidence percentage to each unused finding based on window length.
+That would have looked more precise and been less honest: a percentage invites a reader to act on a low-confidence finding anyway.
+A hard threshold that suppresses absence findings below the minimum forces the question, do you have enough observation, before any recommendation appears.
+The cost is bluntness.
+A 29 day window reports nothing absence-based even though it is barely short.
+That bluntness is the point.

+### Separating ungranted-use from the absence findings